Wyndham Hotels & Resorts Inc. research snapshot

 Industry trend

-Travel demand benefits from stable leisure and business travel, but Wyndham economy and midscale brands are more exposed to cost-sensitive consumers, owner financing stress, and competition from alternative accommodations than premium hotel chains.
+Travel demand benefits from stable leisure and business travel, with U.S. select service RevPAR strengthening and infrastructure and AI data center projects boosting weekday occupancy, but Wyndham economy and midscale brands are more exposed to cost-sensitive consumers, owner financing stress, international weakness, and competition from alternative accommodations than premium hotel chains.

 Valuation and margin of safety